1982 Indianapolis 500: Finish

 Gordon Johncock leads Rick Mears in the closing stages of the race.

-On a restart with 40 laps to go, Gordon Johncock came up to speed faster and passed Rick Mears for the lead on the backstretch.
-Tom Sneva and Pancho Carter were both about a lap behind, battling for 3rd-4th.
+Danny Sullivan brought out the final caution flag crashing in turn 4 on lap 154.
+On the subsequent restart with 42 laps to go, Gordon Johncock came up to speed faster and passed Rick Mears for the lead on the backstretch.
+Tom Sneva and Pancho Carter were both about a lap behind, battling for 3rd–4th.
 Most of the other cars were eliminated, or running several laps behind.
-Johncock was unable to pull away from Mears and the two cars ran nose-to-tail for the next twenty laps.
-Mears was handling better in the turns, while Johncock had more top-end speed at the ends of the long straightaways, which kept Mears from passing.
+Johncock was unable to put much distance between himself and Mears, and the two cars ran nose-to-tail for the next twenty laps.
+Mears was handling better in the turns, while Johncock had more top-end speed at the ends of the long straightaways.
 As the laps ticked down, both drivers needed to make one final pit stop for fuel in order to make it to the finish line.

-With 18 laps to go Mears was the first to head into the pits.
+With 18 laps to go Mears was the first driver to head into the pits.
 Racing down the pit lane, he found himself suddenly trapped behind the slower car of Herm Johnson.
 Mears locked up the brakes and bumped into Johnson's back wheel.
 The incident cost Mears several seconds.
 In his pit box, the Penske crew proceeded to fill his car full with 40 USgal of fuel, more than enough needed to make it to the finish.
-No tires were changed. the crew inspected the nose, and determined that no damage was sustained from hitting Johnson's car.
+No tires were changed.
+The crew inspected the nose, and determined that no damage was sustained from hitting Johnson's car.

 Two laps later, Johncock dove into the pits.
 He precariously diced around the slower car of Jim Hickman and slid into his pit box.
 The Patrick Racing crew executed a timed pit stop.
 The team calculated the amount of fuel needed to make it to the finish.
 When enough fuel had flowed into the car, a pit crew member tapped the fuel man on his back with a stick, and he disengaged.
 Johncock pulled away, with a pit stop many seconds quicker than that of Mears.

 Back on the track, Johncock held a lead of more than eleven seconds.
-It seemed he was cruising to his second Indy victory.
+It seemed that he was cruising to his second Indy victory.
 However, his car's handling was starting to suffer.
 The light fuel load he took on was exacerbating a pushing condition.